Royal Palace of Aranjuez: Salón árabe (Moorish room)

 This hall was made for Queen Isabella II between 1847 and 1851, decorated with a Moorish fantasy (neo-Nasrid) based in mozarabs, similar to the Sala de Dos Hermanas of the Alhambra in Granada.
 Work by Rafael Contreras Muñoz, along with the Gabinete de Porcelana, are the two most admired sights.
 Its furniture consists of a porcelain central table and a bronze and crystal lamp.
 It was used as a smoking room mainly for men.
 The decoration of the walls is made of brightly colored plaster work.

 Despacho del Rey (King's office)

 This vault with frescoes of Pompeian style was by Juan de Mata Duque and offers allegories of the Liberal Arts.
 An olive desk decorated with bronze and marble.
-The Empire style furniture is made by Jacob Desmalter, Napoleon Bonaparte's cabinetmaker.
+The Empire style furniture is made by Jacob Desmalter, Napoleon's cabinetmaker.

 Sala de estudio del Rey (King's study room)

 This Pompeian style vault was painted by Juan de Mata Duque and the furniture is of Carlos IV style.